doecode/server/src/main/java/gov/osti/services/Search.md

 `GET /doecodeapi/services/search/{codeId}`

 Retrieve a single record from the search index by its unique identifier.
+Optionally, you may specify a query parameter of "format" to retrieve the record in either YAML ("yaml") or XML ("xml") formats.
+JSON is the default is not specified.

 > Request:
 ```html